leotrs/erdos/content/graphs/nodes_edges.md

 node with the most edges (or highest degree).

-The input is a file in the aforementioned format, where the first line contains two integers, `n` and `m`, defining the number of nodes and edges, respectively.
-The next `m` lines each contain two integers, representing two nodes that are joined by an edge.
-If there are `n` nodes, they are assumed to be represented by the integers from `0` to `n - 1`.
+The input is a file in the aforementioned format, where the first line contains two integers, $n$ and $m$, defining the number of nodes and edges, respectively.
+The next $m$ lines each contain two integers, representing two nodes that are joined by an edge.
+If there are $n$ nodes, they are assumed to be labeled by the integers from `0` to `n - 1`.

 Output the node with the highest degree.